canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q3/QuestionText.md

 - Methods:
     - All methods should be visible from another class
     - A `lengthenSound` method which finds the first vowel in the sound and inserts it an extra four times into the noise.
+This method does not return anything
     - A `shortenSound` method which finds a vowel sound that has been extended to five of the same letter and shrinks it back down to one vowel.
+This method does not return anything
     - A `toString` method which returns a `String` of the form `"x calls out y"` where x is the value of the **name** attribute and y is the value of the **noise** attribute